alicolville/Weight-Tracker/readme.txt

 //TODO: mininmise: data.footable.js / ws-ls.js / ws-ls.css
 //TODO: Check widgets, etc that use the table shortcode to ensure edit buttons are hidden
 //TODO: When deleting a weight entry, check for a photo anre delete that
+// TODO: Investigate if thumbs for photos are actually being resized.

 * Photo Uploads!
  * New field on attachments "Don't show to public" (set to true by default) to stop user photo's being rendered on standard attachment pages.